 This low rate in current study could be due to that most mothers received only 1 and/or 2 doses of tetanus vaccine which leaded to failure protection of mothers to produce an adequate immune response at time of delivery.
 Also booster doses of TT are not routinely given in Yemeni family medical practice except in cases of serious injury.
 In this study, there statistical significant association between the failure of protection and older age group (p>0.05).
-The same results were found in Iraq $(p<0.05)^{15}$, in Combodia $(p<0.001)^{11}$, and in Taiwan where the level of anti-tetanus antibodies were decline with age from 4.8 IU/ml in those aged 16-19 and to 0.82-0.87 IU/ml in those aged >51years $(p=0.001)^{11}$.
+The same results were found in Iraq $(p<0.05)^{15}$ , in Combodia $(p<0.001)^{11}$ , and in Taiwan where the level of anti-tetanus antibodies were decline with age from 4.8 IU/ml in those aged 16-19 and to 0.82-0.87 IU/ml in those aged >51 years $(p=0.001)^{11}$ .
 However, this study was in disagreement with other studies conducted in Turkey $(p>0.05)^{13}$ and in Indonesia $(p>0.05)^{17}$ in which no effect of age in the rate of protection failure.
-The present study indicated statistical significant association between residence in rural areas and failure of protection among studied pregnant women (p<0.001), which disagreed with previous studies as follows: in Yemen (p=0.96)14, in Turkey (p>0.05)13, in Cambodia (p=0.88)11 and in Senegal (p=0.067)18 in which no difference in the rate of failure between rural and urban areas.
+The present study indicated statistical significant association between residence in rural areas and failure of protection among studied pregnant women (p<0.001), which disagreed with previous studies as follows: in Yemen $(p=0.96)^{14}$ , in Turkey $(p>0.05)^{13}$ , in Cambodia $(p=0.88)^{11}$ and in Senegal $(p=0.067)^{18}$ in which no difference in the rate of failure between rural and urban areas.
 This indicated that the vaccine program covered urban more than rural areas in Yemen.
-In the current study the total vaccine rate (antenatal tetanus vaccine) was 33.6%, only also the childhood vaccine coverage was very low (0.3%), and school-age coverage rate was 40.9%.
+In the current study the total vaccine covering rate of tetanus was 87%, and maternal vaccine rate (antenatal tetanus vaccine) was 33.6%, only also the childhood vaccine coverage was very low (0.3%), and school-age coverage rate was 40.9%.

-Which disagreed with previous studies in Turkey13, in Cambodia11 and in Senegal18 in which vaccine covering rate of tetanus, maternal vaccine rate, childhood vaccine coverage rate and school-age coverage rate were above 90%.
+Which disagreed with previous studies in Turkey, in Cambodia and in Senegal in which vaccine covering rate of tetanus, maternal vaccine rate, childhood vaccine coverage rate and school-age coverage rate were above 90%.
 Low rates could be due to the lack of vaccine register data base and therefore the vaccination history obtained verbally from the women may be unreliable.
 Also, it could be due to of the incorrect idea about vaccine contraindication with pregnancy as some women believe that taking the vaccine during pregnancy could cause abortion.